 GPUs are the heart of the latest generations of supercomputers.
 We efficiently accelerate a compressible multiphase flow solver via OpenACC on NVIDIA and AMD Instinct GPUs.
 Optimization is accomplished by specifying the directive clauses ’gang vector’ and ’collapse’.
 Further speedups of six and ten times are achieved by packing user-defined types into coalesced multidimensional arrays and manual inlining via metaprogramming.
 Additional optimizations yield seven-times speedup in array packing and thirty-times speedup of select kernels on Frontier.
 Weak scaling efficiencies of 97% and 95% are observed when scaling to 50% of Summit and 95% of Frontier.
 Strong scaling efficiencies of 84% and 81% are observed when increasing the device count by a factor of 8 and 16 on V100 and MI250X hardware.
 The strong scaling efficiency of AMD’s MI250X increases to 92% when increasing the device count by a factor of 16 when GPU-aware MPI is used for communication.

-Wilfong, B., & Radhakrishnan, S. H., A.and Bryngelson.
-(2024).
+Wilfong, B., Radhakrishnan, A., & Bryngelson, S. H. (2024).
 Multiphase flow numerics: Perspectives from exascale simulation.
-In 5th International Conference on Numerical Methods for Multiphase Flow (ICNMMF).
+5th International Conference on Numerical Methods for Multiphase Flow (ICNMMF).

 booktitle = {5th International Conference on Numerical Methods for Multiphase Flow (ICNMMF)},